pkel/cpr/website/content/en/docs/methods/simulator.md

 assumes that blocks are delivered in order, that is, that the parents of a delivered block have been delivered before.
 For our previous use of `deliver` in the proof-of-work loop, this invariant is trivially true.
-The following wrapper ensures the invariant for messages received from the network.
+The following wrapper ensures in-order delivery for messages received from the network.

 ```python
 def deliver_in_order(block, i, event):